Steep Climb In Benzodiazepine Prescribing By Primary Care Doctors

 For example, a form of talk therapy has been shown to be one of the most effective treatments for insomnia.
 And simply practicing better sleep hygiene can make a big difference, she says.

-Physicians who want to move patients off their long term use of benzodiazepines, should do it slowly over time, Starrels cautions.
+Physicians who want to move patients off their long-term use of benzodiazepines should do it slowly over time, Starrels cautions.
 "It has to be slow and medically monitored over time," she says, because "sudden withdrawal can be fatal."

 She says primary care doctors should get better guidelines for prescribing these drugs, just as there are CDC guidelines for opioid prescription.